Skip to content

 export MP_REGION="us"

-mp auth add production \
+mp account add production --type service_account \

 --username sa_abc123... \